bobbysciacchitano/manuel/README.md

 }
 ```

 To serialize your data into a resource, you can wrap it in a Resource object.
 Wrapping the data into in a Resource tells Manuel whether you want to return a collection or a single resource.
+You can also declare your own resource types.

 ```php
 <?php